Clinical interests in urological, lung plus head and neck cancers.

 Dr Wenchang Wong is a Radiation Oncologist who specialises in cancer treatment using radiation therapy.
 After graduating from the University of NSW with BSc(Med) MBBS degree he began his residency and radiation oncology training at The Prince of Wales Hospital.
-He became a Fellow of the Royal Australian and New Zealand College of Radiologists in 2006 followed by his appointment as a senior radiation oncologist at The Prince of Wales Hospital, The Mater Hospital and St Vincent’s Clinic.
+He became a Fellow of the Royal Australian and New Zealand College of Radiologists (RANZCR) in 2006 followed by his appointment as a senior radiation oncologist at The Prince of Wales Hospital, The Mater Hospital and St Vincent’s Clinic.

 After his training, Wenchang spent time abroad as a post-doctoral research fellow at the MD Anderson Cancer Centre, Houston, USA in the field of radiation translational research.